-The choices for the recording bit depth setting are 16, 24, and 32.
-At present, no devices can record at 32-bit resolution, so you don't need to choose this option yet.
+The choices for the recording bit depth setting are 16, 24, 32, and 64.
+At present, no devices can record at 32-bit or 64-bit resolution, so you don't need to choose these options yet.
 24-bit files give greater dynamic range than 16-bit files, so 24 is a good choice for music that gets very soft, as well as loud.
 16-bit recording is efficient for many recording projects, especially louder projects.